I am passionate about: research and teaching that makes a difference and focuses on the "real world" rather than the "ivory tower".

 What excites me about being a professor at MIIS: Our students and faculty are on fire!
 People here want to build a better world, and have the skills and knowledge to make it happen.

 Professor Black’s international experience includes Senior Associate Membership at St. Antony’s College, Oxford University; Fulbright, Mellon and other grants and Fellowships in South America, the Caribbean, and India; on-site or short-term teaching and honorary faculty positions in several Latin American countries, and extensive overseas lecturing and research.
 She was also a Peace Corps Volunteer in Chile and a faculty member with the University of Pittsburgh’s Semester-at-Sea program.

 One of the most critical challenges to development and indeed humanity is armed violence, especially in fragile states.
-This violence leads to death and injury, lost productivity, lowering of already inadequate health budgets, and psychological costs.
+This violence leads to death and injury, violations of human rights, lack of justice and the rule of law, lost productivity, lowering of already inadequate health budgets, and psychological costs.
 In short, development cannot proceed alongside such violence.
 I believe that this violence can and must be prevented, reduced and eventually eliminated.
 I have devoted most of my professional life to this end.

 Professor Olsen has been working as a conference interpreter and translator since 1993.
 Before joining our faculty, he was a translator in residence at American University in Washington, D.C.
 He has taught various courses on simultaneous and consecutive interpreting in the United States, Latin America and Europe.
 Over the years he has interpreted for the U.S. State Department, the Inter-American Development Bank, the Organization of American States, National Geographic Society, C-SPAN Television, and many other public and private sector clients.